cosmos/cosmos-sdk/CONTRIBUTING.md

 - `LGTM` without an explicit approval means that the changes look good, but you haven't pulled down the code, run tests locally and thoroughly reviewed it.
 - `Approval` through the GH UI means that you understand the code, documentation/spec is updated in the right places, you have pulled down and tested the code locally.

+### A note on Documentation updates

+If you open a PR on the Cosmos SDK, it is mandatory to update the relevant documentation in /docs.

+* If your change relates to the core SDK (baseapp, store, ...), please update the docs/gaia folder, the docs/examples folder and possibly the docs/spec folder.
+* If your changes relate specifically to the gaia application (not including modules), please modify the docs/gaia folder.
+* If your changes relate to a module, please update the module's spec in docs/spec.
+If the module is used by gaia and/or basecoin, you might also need to modify docs/gaia and/or docs/examples.
+* If your changes relate to the core of the CLI or Light-client (not specifically to module's CLI/Rest), please modify the docs/clients folder.

 ## Forking

 Please note that Go requires code to live under absolute paths, which complicates forking.